brandontrowe/jquery-debug-window/README.md

 # Debug Window
-Listens for `console.log`, `console.warn` and `console.error` calls and outputs them to the webpage.
+Listens for `console.log`, `console.warn` and `console.error` calls and outputs them to a debug window on the page.

 ## Options